Webinars and workshops 2025

 Participating public authorities should send the list of attendees with their names and e-mail addresses to Cindy Berman and Haëndila Varela at least one week before each webinar.

+Critical to the way our global economy operates, the transport and logistics sector employs 18.5 million people worldwide.
 Workers suffer unsafe working conditions, discrimination and harassment, poor pay and extremely long hours doing physically arduous work on precarious contracts.
 Unscrupulous logistics and transport suppliers take advantage of the hidden nature of these services by exploiting workers to reduce their costs.

 Download full details